 Yes, you can train your brain, especially to memorize things.
 But, it probably won’t help you find your keys or remember what you wanted to buy at the store if you forgot.
 Here’s some basic advice on how to keep your brain healthy, especially as you age.

 Fever-related illnesses are a part of growing up and developing a healthy immune system.
 But what a fright...

 Most Recent Articles

-A Swedish expert offers advice for anxious parents.
+A Swedish expert offers advice on recognizing and treating heat-related injuries.

-A Swedish infection prevention expert answers basic questions about the BA.2 subvariant of omicron.
+A Swedish infection control expert answers questions about this rare virus.

 Despite widespread belief, it’s a myth that people with mental illnesses are prone to violence.
 Learn more about other common misconceptions.